-Learn how to crochet a granny square with this easy to follow tutorial.
+Learn how to crochet a granny square with this easy-to-follow basic granny square pattern.

 The granny square which is also called an afghan square is probably one of the most well-known crochet patterns.

-For any beginners, the crochet granny square is brilliant for practising treble crochet, working in the round and changing colours.
+For any beginners, the classic granny square is brilliant for practicing treble crochet, working in the round, and changing colors.

-If you have any leftover yarns try making some squares to practice, then see what you can make by stitching them together.
+If you have any leftover scrap yarn try making some squares to practice, then see what you can make by stitching them together.

-When you have many squares, they are perfect when sewn together to make pillow covers, blankets, afghans and more!
+When you have many squares, they are perfect when sewn together to make pillow covers, square blankets, afghans, and more!

 How To Crochet A Granny Square